erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 We have picked `S-MASTER` approach for the *majority* of mobility properties in EWPs workflow, and here's some reasoning behind this decision:

- * While it seems that Europe is evenly divided between two approaches, the proportion for the *initial* EWP partners is quite different (most partners seem to be using `S-MASTER`).
+ * While it seems that existing computer systems in Europe are evenly divided between two approaches, the proportion for the *initial* EWP partners is quite different (most partners seem to be using `S-MASTER`).
 Since it is important to give the project a good kick start, we want to make it easier for the initial EWP partners to adopt it.

  * `S-MASTER` seems to also be a slightly better choice from the *functional* point of view.
 As we said above, the only functional difference between the